SpriteLink/NIPAP/docs/sphinx/design.rst

 of powerful features.
 Experienced programmers usually pick up the language within a few days, less experienced within a slightly larger time.
 Its clean syntax makes it easy for people to familiarize themselves with the NIPAP codebase.
-In addition it offers the excellent networking framework Twisted which NIPAP heavily relies on for it's API functionality.

-Why Twisted?
+Why Flask (and not Twisted)?
 ------------
+NIPAP was originally implemented with a Twisted powered backend but has since been rewritten to use Flask.

 Twisted is one of the leading concurrency frameworks allowing developers to focus on their own application instead of labour-intensive work surrounding it.
 It is used by companies such as Apple (iCal server) and Spotify (playlist service) to serve hundreds of thousands of users.
 Twisted includes modules for serving data over XML-RPC and/or SOAP as well as a complete toolset for asynchronous calls.

+Unfortunately, using Twisted asynchronous model is rocket science.
+Code needs to be built specifically for Twisted.
+The original implementation never took advantage of asynchronous calls and deferred objects and during later attempts of adding it we realised how difficult and cumbersome it is.
+One really needs to write code from the beginning up to suit Twisted.

-For NIPAP, this means we write NIPAP code and not XML-RPC and concurrency code, as most of that is already complete.
+Instead, we turned our eye to Flask, which together with Tornado offers a pre-forked model.
+We didn't need to change a line of code in our backend module yet we have now achieved a simple form of parallelism.
+Flask is easy!
+For NIPAP, this means we focus on NIPAP code and not XML-RPC and concurrency code.

 Why XML-RPC?